LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 The remainder of this tutorial illustrates how to exercise various RAJA features using simple examples.
 Note that all the examples employ RAJA traversal template methods, which are described briefly here :ref:`forall-label`.
+For the purposes of the discussion, we assume that any and all data used has been properly allocated and initialized.
+This is done in the code examples, but is not discussed further here.

+Also, the examples deomonstrate CPU execution (sequential, simd, openmp multi-threading) and CUDA GPU execution only.
+RAJA also has support for Intel Threading Building Blocks (TBB) and OpenACC.
+These features are enabled with CMake options similar to other programming models.
+Also, they are considered experimental; they are described in :ref:`policies-label` for reference.

 .. toctree::
    :maxdepth: 1

-   tutorial/addVectors.rst
-   tutorial/matrixMultiply.rst
-   tutorial/jacobi.rst
-   tutorial/wave.rst
-   tutorial/gaussSeidel.rst
+   tutorial/add_vectors.rst
+   tutorial/dot_product.rst
+   tutorial/indexset_segments.rst
+   tutorial/matrix_multiply.rst
+   tutorial/nested_loop_reorder.rst
+   tutorial/vertexsum_coloring.rst
+   tutorial/reductions.rst
+   tutorial/pi_reduce_atomic.rst
+   tutorial/scan.rst